rccordell/feeling-responsive/pages/pages-root-folder/index.md

   title: "Description & Learning Objectives"
   url: '/description/       '
   image: Le_diverse_et_artificiose_machine.jpg
-  text: 'Many debates that seem unique to the twenty-first century—over privacy, intellectual property, information overload, and textual authority—are but new iterations of familiar battles in the histories of technology, new media, and literature…'
+  text: 'Our primary objective in this course will be to develop ideas about the ways that new media technologies shape our understanding of texts (both classic and contemporary) and the human beings that write, read, and interpret them.
+Many debates that seem unique to the twenty-first century—over privacy, intellectual property, information overload, and textual authority—are but new iterations of familiar battles in the histories of technology, new media, and literature…'
 widget2:
   title: "Course Details & Policies"
   url: '/policies/'